 If I weren’t so lucky to be born in Italy I would definitely plan my vacations there.
 Why?
 Well, I know I might be biased (just a little bit) but I have tons of reasons for you.
 Italy can satisfy and amaze any kind of traveler!
 Are you a foodie or a wine lover?
 You could stay a month and you won’t be able to try all of our delicacies to say nothing of the wines… If you don’t care about our food and you want a cultural experience, Italy is said to have more masterpieces per square mile than any other country in the world.
 Then we have amazing mountains, luxurious hills, romantic lakes, some of the most beautiful beaches in the world and legendary cities!
 Yes, cities that will take your breath away and make you feel as if you’d gone back in time.
 Imagine yourself walking down the streets of Rome, Venice, Florence, Verona, Naples… just to mention a few of my favorites.
 And I know that you are thinking “How many trips to the boot should I plan, to experience everything?”.
 Here is the thing, all these marvelous reasons I mentioned are packed in a country about the size of Arizona and – as Huffington Post Travel pointed out in their “21 Reasons to Finally Take That Trip to Italy” blog – “Italy has a superb train network so you can experience them all in one trip.“ Train travel in Italy is a popular option because of its comfort and affordability, especially when compared to alternatives such as car and plane.
 Furthermore, (please don’t ask me why) Italians love to be friendly and talk to people during train journeys!
 I’ve never taken a train and not started a conversation with the person sitting next to me.
 I’d add this as a reason to go to Italy.
 Take the train because not only will you have the opportunity to practice your Italian but you’ll also get to know Italians.

-We have already given you dozens of train tips, reasons to take the train in Italy, an infographic, and a free eBook about train travel in Italy.
+We have already given you dozens of train tips, reasons to take the train in Italy and an infographic.
 Therefore if you decide to embark on a rail journey, book your ticket in advance and get to know these 6 Italian train stations you’ll probably pass through.

 You will have learned by now that in Italy there is history behind everything, even train stations…